Hometown Hidden Gems: Indian Creek Market

 About six years ago, Heath Davis and his business partners joined forces to save Indian Creek Market and Deli.
 The owner at that time was dead-set on selling the small shop and closing the doors.

-Davis says he knows how much this establishment means to the people who live in the area, and to see it close down would be a shame.
+Davis said he knows how much this establishment means to the people who live in the area, and to see it close down would be a shame.
 So, when he and the other new owners stepped in.
-They added on a BP gas station, a restaurant full of hot home cooking, and an ice cream shop with a coffee shop.
+They added on a BP gas station, a restaurant full of hot home cooking and an ice cream shop with a coffee shop.

 "It's the community that makes this place a hidden gem and so special," Davis said.